 Peter Warne, BA, FAICD Non-Executive Director.
 Director since October 2006.
+Retired 26 October 2020.

-Appointed Director of ASX Limited in July 2006.
+Appointed Director of ASX Limited in July 2006, retired September 2020.
 Prior to this he was a Director of SFE Corporation Limited from 2000.

 Director of ASX Clear (Futures) Pty Limited, Director of ASX Clearing Corporation Limited, Chairman of Austraclear Limited, Director of ASX Settlement Corporation Limited.
 Member of the ASX Audit and Risk Committee and the Nomination and Remuneration Committee.